pyronome/documentation/docs/latest/en/docs/legal-user-agreement.md

 ## 3. Prices and Terms of Agreement

 3.1.
 PYRONOME reserves the right to change the price for the Software and/or for the Support services on a regular basis and all price changes shall become effective within a reasonable time notice determined by PYRONOME.
-PYRONOME also reserves the right to change or modify the terms and conditions of this Agreement.
+PYRONOME also reserves the right to change or modify the terms and conditions of this agreement.
 Such major changes or modifications shall be posted from time to time on PYRONOME's website.

 ## 4. Copyright and Intellectual Property Rights